BobNZ/PDF-Title-Imager/README.md

   **Verbose Output**

-  List all the files processed.
+  Display each file as it is processed.

   `python pdftitleimager -r -v`